khaors/geocompr/main.md

 - **Route networks**: these represent the system of roads, paths and other linear features in an area.
 They can be represented as purely geographic entities or as a graph.
 Their features are segments which can be assigned values representing 'flow', the number of people expected to use a particular street or path.

-An addition level is agents, the lowest-level but hardest to model entities in transport systems --- mobile entities like you and me.
+The lowest but hardest-to-model level in transport systems is **agents**, mobile entities like you and me.
-Some models built using software such as [MATSim](http://www.matsim.org/) can effectively captue the dynamics of transport systems using agents operating at high spatial and temporal resolution, but these tend to be complex and computationally demanding [@horni_multi-agent_2016], meaning they are inaccessible to most people.
+Some models built using software such as [MATSim](http://www.matsim.org/) can effectively captue the dynamics of transport systems using an agent-based modelling (ABM) approach at high spatial and temporal resolution.
+These tend to be complex and computationally demanding [@horni_multi-agent_2016], meaning they are inaccessible to most people.
-Beyond geographic levels and agents, the basic unit of analysis in most transport models is the 'trip', a single purpose journey from an groin 'A' to a destination 'B' [@hollander_transport_2016].
+Beyond geographic levels and agents, the basic unit of analysis in most transport models is the **trip**, a single purpose journey from an groin 'A' to a destination 'B' [@hollander_transport_2016].
 Trips join-up the different levels of transport systems: they are usually represented as *desire lines* connecting *zone* centroids (*nodes*), they can be allocated onto the *route network* as *routes*, and are made by people who can be represented as *agents*.

 Another complication is time.